This post was originally published on September 20, 2019, and updated most recently on July 7, 2020.

 To really get to grips with resource allocation, we first need to understand what a resource is.
-A resource is an asset that can be used by a person or organization in order to function effectively.
+A resource is an asset that a person or organization can use in order to function effectively.

 So resource allocation is about organizing your resources (people, tools, deadlines, budget) across different tasks to work towards completing the job.

 To use a real-world example, let’s pretend you’re creating a new website.
 You need to know who’s available to do the writing, designing, and coding required to get the job done.
 You also need to know what tools they need and what their availability is, so you can get everything done by the deadline.